vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 - **Horizontal Scalability (elasticity)**: Means increasing the number of instances or systems to our application.
   - Have no limitations, we can always add more instances
-  - Implies to distributed systems and web apps/modern apps
+  - Implies to distributed systems and web apps/modern apps.
+A **distributed system** is a collection of computers or other devices that work together to achieve a common goal by sharing resources over a network.
   - In AWS **Scale Out** means increasing the number of instances and **Scale In** means decreasing the number of instances.
   - On AWS is easy to scale because of the [**Auto Scaling Groups**](#auto-scaling-groups-asg) and [**Load Balancer**](#elastic-load-balancer-elb)
   - A few analogies: